ethanmcallister/Calculator/README.md

-GUI Calculator to practice JavaScript.
+Calculator build to sharpen up on fundamentals of html, css, and javascript.